 What Do Different Flowers Symbolize?
 Think Love, Passion, and Goodbye!

-How do we even get onto the subject of wondering what different flowers symbolize?
+How do we even get to wondering what different flowers symbolize?
 I guess I can start by sharing one of my weekly routines.

-Every Saturday, my husband and I enjoy a leisurely walk around our town.
+My husband and I enjoy a leisurely walk around our town every Saturday.
 If you drove by us, you might think, “What is that crazy woman doing, running around taking pictures of every single flower?”
 And it’s true!
 I love stopping to check them out and take pictures as we work our way through the neighborhood.

 A little history of the meaning of flowers

-Called floriography, flowers have been used as a means to express emotions for thousands of years.
+Called floriography, flowers have been used to express emotions for thousands of years.
 This custom was extremely popular in the 19th century in Victorian England and across the sea in the United States.
 With their strict social customs, the Victorians turned to flowers to help them say what they couldn’t say out loud.
 (Isn’t that fascinating?
-My how things have changed..)
+My how things have changed.)

 Master gardener Marie Iannotti shares that Shakespeare used flowers to convey emotion in his storylines.
-And, that “Even dashing Leopold, in the movie ‘Kate and Leopold,’ knew better than to send a woman orange lilies.” (they signify hate!)
+“Even dashing Leopold, in the movie ‘Kate and Leopold,’ knew better than to send a woman orange lilies.”
+(They signify hate!)

 How to use flowers to symbolize feelings

-Today, it might be fun and creative to give a themed bouquet as a special treat to someone you love (or don’t love – depending on the flower ;-) along with hints for figuring out the meaning.
-If a friend or loved one is embarking on a new adventure, you could give them a custom bouquet of heather (good luck), camellia (loveliness), and blue iris (signifying “I believe in you”).
+Today, it might be fun and creative to give a themed bouquet as a special treat to someone you love (or don’t love, depending on the flower ;-), along with hints for figuring out the meaning.
+For example, if a friend or loved one is embarking on a new adventure, you could give them a custom bouquet of heather (good luck), camellia (loveliness), and blue iris (signifying “I believe in you”).

 You could also make a statement by keeping things simple.
-For an enduring, loving friendship, consider a small bouquet of alstroemeria (devotion and friendship).
-Or, if you are in a long-lasting loving relationship, send a bouquet of tulips (happy years!).
-Lastly, if you are in the throes of passion with someone you recently met, have an orchid delivered (romantic love that tends to have racy connotations).
+Consider a small bouquet of alstroemeria (devotion and friendship) for an enduring, loving friendship.
+Or, if you are in a long-lasting, loving relationship, send a bouquet of tulips (happy years!).
+Lastly, if you are passionate about someone you recently met, have an orchid delivered (romantic love that tends to have racy connotations).

 Now that you know so much more about how flowers communicate emotions, you can enjoy selecting the right one for the moment at hand.